single-cell-data/TileDB-SOMA/apis/python/doc/annotation_pairwise_matrix_group.md

 class AnnotationPairwiseMatrixGroup(TileDBGroup)
 ```

 Nominally for soma obsp and varp.
+You can find element names using soma.obsp.keys(); you access
+elements using soma.obsp['distances'] etc., or soma.obsp.distances if you prefer.
+(The latter
+syntax is possible when the element name doesn't have dashes, dots, etc. in it.)

 <a id="tiledbsc.annotation_pairwise_matrix_group.AnnotationPairwiseMatrixGroup.__init__"></a>